calooper/Jets/README.md

 The users add or remove changes are reflected when the user choose the option to lists the fleet.

-###Challenges
+###  Challenges
-The first puzzling challenge was loading the arraylist from the text file.
+The first puzzling challenge was loading the ArrayList from the text file.
 I unknowingly added two additional blank lines in my text file, which in return, kept displaying an array-index-out-of-bounds exception.